nathan-barry/nathan.rs/content/notes/os/networking.md

 - `skipper.cs.utexas.edu` maps to `128.83.139.82`
 - `www.ox.ac.uk` translates to `129.67.242.154`

-But, IP addresses are evolving.
 Back in 1996, the Internet Engineering Task Force (IETF) introduced IPv6 with 128-bit addresses to eventually replace IPv4's 32-bit format.
 As of 2018:
 - Most internet traffic still uses IPv4.
 - The usage of IPv6 has seen an increase, with about 22% of users accessing Google services via IPv6, up from 4% in 2015.